Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-49-division.md

 Fair enough.
 Gabe had secured a victory here.
 A victory he should never have had to fight for, but he’d take it.

 "Very well," Sandy said, and that seemed to signal the end of the soup course, which the butler replaced with a genuinely excellent roast beef.
-"Now, back to the matter of the APA, I think…"
+"Now, back to the matter of the APA, I think..."

 All in all, Gabe found, he’d had worse dinners.